elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Slave.

-- {:.i2} My fatigue is a hole, and no sleep could fill it up.
+- {:.i2} My fatigue is a deep hole, no sleep could fill it up.

 - {:.sp} 3rd Slave.

-- {:.pr.i} My fatigue is a thirst, ho, and no drink could quench.
+- {:.pr.i} My fatigue is a thirst, ho, no drink could quench it up.

 - {:.sp} The Chorus of Slaves.